farschmessivo/chaitra/README.md

 ```

-Then open localhost:5000 on your browser.
+Then open localhost:5000 in your browser.